-Name of Producer: The following may be used as a framework to which information can be added in order to help with creating written SOPs for the Care and Handling of Sick or Injured Animals, and for training personnel. injured animal.
+Name of Producer: The following may be used as a framework to which information can be added in order to help with creating written SOPs for the Care and Handling of Sick or Injured Animals, and for training personnel.
+All efforts must be made to ensure the rapid diagnosis, immediate treatment, and optimized recovery for any sick or injured animal.
 If an animal does not respond to treatment, or if it is in severe, uncontrollable pain, it must be humanely euthanized.
 No live animal may leave the farm unless it can walk unassisted, except as noted below.
 Non-A mbulatory ("Downer") Cattle Care must be taken to avoid causing unnecessary pain or distress to a sick or injured animal that is unable to move.
 Moving by means that can cause further physical or psychological damage is prohibited.
 Refer to the North American Meat Institute (NAMI) guidelines for acceptable methods of moving non-ambulatory cattle.
 Non-ambulatory animals must not be moved by hoisting by chain, dragging, or lifting without complete body support-doing so is considered a willful act of abuse.
 The use of hip-lifters is permitted only for emergency, short-term assistance.
 Cattle must not be left unattended when hip-lifters are in use.
 Hind-leg hobbles ("splitters") may be used only when necessary to prevent cattle from becoming non-ambulatory.
 Where the farm veterinarian determines that a downer animal may be successfully moved with limited levels of pain and distress, and where the veterinarian determines that the downer is a good candidate for treatment, it may be humanely transported from the farm to a medical facility using approved methods.
 If the farm veterinarian determines that an animal cannot be successfully transported or treated, it must be euthanized humanely and immediately.
 The transportation, treatment or euthanasia of the animal must be documented in the health care records maintained in the farm manual.
 Refer to UC Davis "Care for the Downer Cow" for additional recommendations.
 Referenc e: Stull, Berry, Reynolds, and Payne.
 2008.
 Care for the Downer Cow.
-(Small placard published by UC Davis.) ies for the Segregation and Care of Sick and Injured Animals Piovis ions must be made for the segregation and care of sick and injured animals.
-Any cow or calf suffering from illness or injury must be segregated and treated without delay, and veterinary advice must be sought when needed. · · · · · · · · · · · · · · · · · · · Hospital/ isolation pens must be clean, be provided with dry bedding, and be of a size which is appropriate for the age, size, and breed of the animal.
-Animals in hospital pens must be able to stand up, turn around, lie down, rest, and groom themselves without hindrance.
-Urine and dung from hospital pens for sick and injured animals must be disposed without the risk of spreading infection to other stock.
+(Small placard published by UC Davis.) ies for the Segregation and Care of Sick and Injured Animals ions must be made for the segregation and care of sick and injured animals.
+Any cow or calf suffering from illness or injury must be segregated and treated without delay, and veterinary advice must be sought when needed.
+If the cow or calf does not respond to treatment or is in severe pain or suffering, and the veterinarian determines that the animal is unlikely to recover, that animal must be euthanized humanely and immediately.
+Hospital/ isolation pens must be clean, be provided with dry bedding, and be of a size which is appropriate for the age, size, and breed of the animal.
+Animals in hospital pens must be able to stand up, turn around, lie down, rest, and groom themselves without hindrance. infection to other stock.
 Pens must be constructed to facilitate effective cleaning and disinfection of surfaces and the possible removal of a carcass from the area.